thesadru/disnake/docs/migrating.rst

 Before and After Invocation Hooks
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Commands have gained new before and after invocation hooks that allow you to do an action before and after a command is
+Commands have gained new before and after invocation hooks that allow yo to do an action before and after a command is
 run.

-They take a single parameter, :class:`~ext.commands.Context` and they must be a coroutine.
+They take a single parameter, :class:`~ext.commands.Context` and they must be a corotine.

 They are on a global, per-cog, or per-command basis.